Selvaggina, Go Back into the Woods

 Selvaggina, Go Back into the Woods is a live album by Coil, originally released in CD-R format in a limited edition of 230 copies.
-The release is a live performance in Jesi, Italy on 11 July 2004.
+The release is a live performance in Jesi, Italy, on 11 July 2004.

 Release

 Selvaggina was released in a sleeve identical to that of Coil Presents Time Machines, Megalithomania!, and the original version of Black Antlers.

 Background

 Tracks 1-3 and 5-7 were released as studio versions with slightly augmented titles on Black Antlers.
 "Bang Bang" has not been given a studio release by Coil.
 "Tattooed Man" was later remade and released on The Ape of Naples.
-The live version of "Amethyst Deceivers" on Selvaggina is most similar to the versions released on The Ape of Naples and Live Two.
+The live version of "Amethyst Deceivers" on this album is most similar to the versions released on The Ape of Naples and Live Two.

 For this performance, Coil were John Balance, Peter Christopherson and Thighpaulsandra.